Q: What are METRO HOT (Express) Lanes?

 Q: How much will tolls be for METRO HOT (Express) Lanes?

 A: Tolls are based on time of day and for each METRO HOT (Express) Lane.
 METRO publishes the toll rate for specific corridors prior to opening, and tolls will be

 prominently displayed at the entrances of each corridor.

 METRO actively monitors the lanes to ensure optimal travel times for existing HOV Lane users, as well those using the METRO HOT (Express) Lanes.

 Q: Where do I access the METRO HOT (Express) Lanes?

-A: Entrances are the same as existing HOV Lane access points.
+A: Entrances and exits are the same as existing HOV Lane access and egress points.